Scholarships & Awards

 Apply: See the CLA Undergraduate Internship Grant for more information and to apply.
 We take applications 3 times a year.

-Deadline: Applications are due the third Wednesday of spring or fall semester, and early June for the summer term.
-Fall applications for 2016 are are due by Wednesday, September 21st.
+Deadline: Applications are due early in spring and fall, and mid-May for the summer term.
+Summer 2023 applications are due on Monday, May 22nd by 9am.

 Sociology Undergraduate Research Fellowship (SURF)

 The Sociology Undergraduate Research Fellowship (SURF) award is for sociology majors in good academic standing who are completing their own research involving social sciences.
 This is an annual award for up to $500 toward books and tuition during the summer or fall semester.

 Eligibility: You must be a declared sociology major in good academic standing and completing original research involving social problems and/or solutions to social problems.

 Apply: Submit the SURF application the to the Department of Sociology at 909 Social Sciences Building.